hzik/RegEx/README.md

 # RegEx

-This custom element allows you to add regular expression for your Text element.
+With this custom element you can extend the Text element by a regular expression for its validation.

 ![screenshot](https://amend.cz/regex.gif)